Stellaris-Immortal/stellarisimmortal/README.md

 ## How to contribute

 Have an idea?
 Great!
 Head over to our [discord](https://discord.gg/Jty9qk8) to discuss it with the devs.
-You can also check out the issues page on [Github](https://github.com/gebnar/retile/issues) and see if we've already talked about this!

 ### Submitting pull requests
 If you aren't a member of the mod team, and want to contribute, that's awesome (and easy!).
 Just fork the repository (there should be a little button on the top right saying "fork"), clone it to your machine, make all the changes you want, commit and push back to GitHub.